-User Objects allows the user to define and store in memory deep-sky objects of specific interest that are not currently in the AutoStar database.
-See APPENDIX A for more information.
-Landmarks stores the location of terrestrial points of interest in the permanent AutoStar database.
+User Objects allows the user to define and store in memory deep-sky objects of specific interest that are not currently in the AudioStar database.
+See Using AudioStar to find objects not in the database (pg.
+32) for more information

+Landmarks stores the location of terrestrial points of interest in the permanent AudioStar database.